Pendulum: 1721: Temperature compensated pendulums

-The Foucault pendulum in 1851 was the first demonstration of the Earth's rotation that did not involve celestial observations, and it created a "pendulum mania".
-In this animation the rate of precession is greatly exaggerated.

 During the 18th and 19th century, the pendulum clock's role as the most accurate timekeeper motivated much practical research into improving pendulums.
 It was found that a major source of error was that the pendulum rod expanded and contracted with changes in ambient temperature, changing the period of swing.
 This was solved with the invention of temperature compensated pendulums, the mercury pendulum in 1721 and the gridiron pendulum in 1726, reducing errors in precision pendulum clocks to a few seconds per week.

 The accuracy of gravity measurements made with pendulums was limited by the difficulty of finding the location of their center of oscillation.
 Huygens had discovered in 1673 that a pendulum has the same period when hung from its center of oscillation as when hung from its pivot, and the distance between the two points was equal to the length of a simple gravity pendulum of the same period.
 In 1818 British Captain Henry Kater invented the reversible Kater's pendulum which used this principle, making possible very accurate measurements of gravity.
 For the next century the reversible pendulum was the standard method of measuring absolute gravitational acceleration.

 1851: Foucault pendulum

+Reconstruction of the Foucault pendulum in the Pantheon.
+Foucault's pendulum experiment was shown at the Panthéon in Paris in 1851.

 In 1851, Jean Bernard Léon Foucault showed that the plane of oscillation of a pendulum, like a gyroscope, tends to stay constant regardless of the motion of the pivot, and that this could be used to demonstrate the rotation of the Earth.
 He suspended a pendulum free to swing in two dimensions (later named the Foucault pendulum) from the dome of the Panthéon in Paris.
 The length of the cord was 67 m.
 Once the pendulum was set in motion, the plane of swing was observed to precess or rotate 360° clockwise in about 32 hours.

 This was the first demonstration of the Earth's rotation that did not depend on celestial observations, and a "pendulum mania" broke out, as Foucault pendulums were displayed in many cities and attracted large crowds.